tommasorigon/logistic-bias-reduction/BIRTHWEIGHT/README.md

 This tutorial is devoted to reproduce simulations from Kosmidis, Kenne Pagui, and Sartori (2020), available in Table 1 of the article.
-Data comprises *n* = 100 births and the binary outcome of interest is a dichotomization of infant birthweight (low against normal).
+Data comprises $n = 100$ births and the binary outcome of interest is a dichotomization of infant birthweight (low against normal).

 ``` r